adrian-v-m/k8s_training/prima_mente_assignment/Prima_Mente_MLOps_Platform.md

 ### A. Multiple small parallel experiments (Katib)

-KFP pipelines are not necessary since these are single-node experiments where there is no need to containerize the steps of the training process.
+KFP pipelines are not necessary since these are single-node experiments where there is no need to containerise the steps of the training process.
 Instead, a single script that handles data pre-processing and model training is containerised and used to run in a training job.

 1. **Start** - AI researcher selects search space in the KFP UI and triggers HPO (Hyperparameter Optimisation) pipeline.